 Berkus laughs, "Yeah, left to your own devices you would do that.
 You'd be like, What do you mean?
 We have two little kids on this stone monolithic daybed.
 It's a perfect place.
 They can just lay down on this slab of black marble.
 I think that the balance is we love the same things, but we showcase them differently."
 Brent pauses, then adds, "Yeah, and we combine them differently.
 We push each other on that."

-We continue chatting through design styles we admire, Berkus waxes lyrical on his "mad respect" for textile designers like Lisa Fine, Carolina Irving, Penny Morrison and love of embroidery or block printing out of the old French houses.
-Seeing how different they both are in their work and what drives them as creatives makes me realize that opposites really do attract.
+We continue chatting through design styles we admire, and Berkus waxes lyrical on his "mad respect" for textile designers like Lisa Fine, Carolina Irving, Penny Morrison, and a love of embroidery or block printing out of the old French houses.
+Seeing how different they both are in their work and what drives them as creatives suggests that maybe opposites really do attract.

-"We want to create spaces that represent the people who inhabit them and the moments that they're going to have and experience within those spaces," Berkus says to me with true sincerity.
+"We want to create spaces that represent the people who inhabit them and the moments that they're going to have and experience within those spaces," Berkus says.
 "There's really some tremendous power in living in a home that rises up to greet you."
 Ain't that the truth.

-We wrap up the formal part of our interview and head into the library (which they tell me "sounds fancy, but we're not fancy") to film the video.
-As they settle into the black leather club chairs, I'm in awe of how familiar and comfortable they are in front of the camera.
-I shouldn't really be surprised because they've been on much bigger sets before this one, but it's their ease and relaxed nature around so many strangers, especially when answering my very existential questions about life, love, and hopes for their children's future, that really set this couple apart.
+We wrap up the formal part of our interview and make our way to the library (which they tell me "sounds fancy, but we're not fancy") to film the video.
+As they settle into black leather club chairs, I'm in awe of how familiar and comfortable they are in front of the camera.
+I shouldn't be surprised because they've been on much bigger sets compared to this one.
+Their ease and relaxed nature around so many strangers, especially when answering this stranger's existential questions about life, love, and hopes for their children's future, really set this couple apart.

 Berkus and Brent are the real deal.
-They are madly in love with each other and their children.
-It's very humbling to be in the company of two people who truly have nothing to hide, who aren't afraid to stand in their true self and ditch their glossy identities to bare it all for the world to see.
-It's a breath of fresh air.
+They are madly in love with each other and their children, and it's humbling to be in the company of two people who seem to have nothing to hide, who aren't afraid to stand in their true selves and ditch their glossy identities to bare it all for the world to see.
+Frankly, it's a breath of fresh air.

 Photographer: Jenna Peffley